 Step 1: Get Your Keurig Set Up

+You researched it and now you have the best Keurig coffee maker.
 Here is how to set up your Keurig.

 First, remove the water reservoir and fill it up with filtered water to the max fill line marked on the inside of the Keurig model.
 Don’t skip this step.
 Filtered water makes a much better cup of coffee than tap water.